-I rocketed up past the bridge, and I could see what was making all the smoke that rose from it.
+I rocketed up past the bridge.
+I could see what was making all the smoke that rose from it.

 Trolls were piled on each other at its center.
 Or, I should say, what was left of the trolls was at its center—a single big pile of broken limbs, random torsos, hanging fur, and gaping mouths.
 The pile smoked.
-I passed through it, and smelled burning hair.
+I passed through it and twitched my nose with the acrid odor of burning hair.

 Something hadn’t just battled the trolls and won.
 Something—someone—had wiped them out with the ease of a god and the rage of a demon.

 I rose higher.
 The sweet nothingness of unconsciousness overtook me just as I wished to go straight to Heaven and leave this dirty, lonesome existence behind.

 I woke ... in ... my bed!
 My bed!